Virtual Travel Video: The Major of Saint-Lô

 "25 Jul 1944, St. Lo, France --- Under Old Glory, the body of a U.S. major identified only as "Major Aowie" rests atop the ruins of St. Croix Church in St. Lo, France.
 The major was killed leading an assault on the town...
 His last wish being his desire to lead his men into the German stronghold.
 His troops, fulfilling his wish placed his body among the ruins as they fought to drive the enemy from the area."

-For those of you who are fascinated by the poignant history and sacred spaces of this beautiful part of France, and dream of experiencing it for yourselves . . .
+For those of you who are fascinated by the poignant history and sacred spaces of this beautiful part of France . . .

 We invite you to take a look at our 2021 small group adventure: Normandy + Brittany: France's West Country.